mehmandarov/mehmandarov.github.io/_posts/2016-06-09-reasoning-and-semantic-wizardry.markdown

 author: rustam.mehmandarov
 ---

+_**Update 2016-10-21**: In addition to Barcelona, I also did this workshop for javaBin Sørlandet, javaBin Trondheim, and javaBin Oslo (in cooperation with Semantic Meetup in Oslo) this autumn._

 _On June 16th, I will be doing a [workshop][1] at JBCNConf in Barcelona, Spain.
 I will be talking about semantic technologies, reasoning, and Java.
 I have been asked to post some information about the workshop, so here it comes._

 - [What is it all about?](#what-is-it-all-about)